Is There Bird Flu in the United States?

 Q. I feel isolated and alone.
 I’m 67 with no family and no job.
 What should I do?

-Make sure you have a roof over your head.
+A. First priority: make sure you have a roof over your head.
 Especially in winter.
 You can die very easily, if you are relying on sleeping in your car or staying in shopping malls.
 All of these places close.
 An ice storm, even in a Southern state, could be fatal.
 Especially because cars do run out of gas.
 The reason could be as simple as a traffic jam that is unexpected.
 Gas stations can close or there can be unexpected shortages of fuel.
 So, if you know of a 24-hour gas station or truck stop and that is your lifeline, it’s just not a good way to go.

-Second priority:: even though you may not feel like you have a rational reason at every moment of day, make a promise to yourself not to commit suicide.
+Second priority: even though you may not feel like you have a rational reason at every moment of day, make a promise to yourself not to commit suicide.
 Do not break that promise.
 Be aware that in some states, including the one where I live, suicide can actually be prosecuted as a crime.
 This isn’t just an ironic joke!
 Believe me.
 It sounds funny, but something that is even perceived as a suicide attempt could make it difficult for you to pass a routine background check.

-Third priority:: look on the bright side.
+Third priority: look on the bright side.
 You have an enormous one.
 You are past retirement age.
 You qualify for Social Security and Medicare.
 I don’t want to say that I’m jealous, but with 17 years to go, I have to conclude that those benefits are worth something.

 I can’t solve your dilemmas for you, but there should be resources available in your community.
 Visiting a public library or even (gasp) a senior center is a great place to start.